PFython/easypypi/README.md

 - Running `setup.py` in just the right way to create your distribution files
 - Installing and running `twine` in just the right way to upload your package to **Test PyPI** then **PyPI**
 - Setting environment variables or creating a `.pypirc` file for `twine`  to use
+- Getting your **Test PyPI** and **PyPI** credentials mixed up

 Enjoy!

-### QUICKSTART
+## QUICKSTART

     c:\> pip install easypypi

     >>> from easypypi import Package
     >>> package = Package()

+    # or:
+    >>> package = Package("script_name")

 Then just follow the prompts to provide the information required to describe your package on **PyPI**.
 No knowledge of `setuptools`, `twine`, or how to write a `setup.py` script required.

 ![](https://media.giphy.com/media/Nw8z2olm0nGHC/giphy.gif)

-### FURTHER OPTIONS
+## UPDATING YOUR PACKAGE

-Once you've gone through the process once and created a `Package` object, you can then get and set all of the metadata used in `setup.py`, as well as your `twine` credentials using *either* `object.attribute` or `dictionary['key']` notation, thanks to the magic of `cleverdict`:
+Once you've gone through the creation process fully (or even partially) you can start again by simply creating a new object with the same name, and `easyPyPI` will remember your previous answers.
+For more precise control you can manually get and set all of the metadata used in `setup.py`, as well as your `twine` credentials.

+Thanks to the magic of [`cleverdict`](https://github.com/pfython/cleverdict) you can use *either* `object.attribute` or `dictionary['key']` notation, whichever you prefer:

+    >>> package['email'] = "new@name.com"
-    >>> package.license.name
+    >>> package['license_dict'].name
     'MIT License'
-    >>> package['email'] = "new@name.com"
+    >>> package.version = "2.0"
+    >>> package.next_version
+    '2.1'

+Your last set of answers (except passwords) are stored in a JSON config file will be kept up to date automatically when you change values.
+The location defaults to the recommended setting folder for your Operating System.

+## THE FOUR STEP PROCESS

+Apart from the obvious `__init__` when you create your `Package`, there are four main methods or 'entry points' which you can invoke directly to step through the publishing process:

+- `.load_defaults()`
+- `.review()`
+- `.generate()`
+- `.upload()`

+A quick read through the code will help you get your head around the process flow and you'll see exactly what other functions are being called, and in what order, but here's a quick summary...

+## The `.load_defaults()` Entry Point

+Whenever you create a new `Package` object or manually run this method

+    >>> package.load_defaults()

+`easyPyPI` will create attributes based your most recent answers stored in the JSON config file.
+If it can find a previously created `setup.py` based on the name and root path you specificy, it will use those values in preference.
+That means you can make subsequent edits directly to your `setup.py` file if you prefer (as long as you keep the same basic format it derived from `setup_template.py`) and `easyPyPI` will pick out the key values next time you run this method or create a new object.

+## The `.review()` Entry Point

+When you call this method you'll be prompted for a whole load of metadata that describes your `Package`.
+The good news though is that having done so once, it remembers your input for future updates other packages, so you shouldn't need to type in your email address and other details slavishly any more.

+    >>> package.review()

+`easyPyPI` will use existing values where it can, prompting you to confirm or edit them, and failing that (e.g. the very first time you run `easyPyPI`) it will try to make helpful suggestions to get you started.

+## The `.generate()` Entry Point

-And thanks again to `cleverdict` your information (except passwords) will automatically save to a JSON config file that update dynamically when you change any metadata values in this way.
-To automatically upversion your package, create a new `setup.py` file and a new `tar.gz` file ready for uploading, just type:
+Once you're happy with all your metadata and get into the cycle of publishing new versions of your code, this method picks does the job of upversioning your package, generating a new `setup.py` file and pulling everything together in a `tar.gz` file ready for uploading:

-    >>> package.update_files()
+    >>> package.generate()

+## The `.upload()` Entry Point

-Then to actually upload to **Test PyPI** or **PyPI**:
+Finally, when you're  ready to upload your latest `Package` to **Test PyPI** or **PyPI**, just call:

     >>> package.upload()

-If you want restart and use the prompts to supply different metadata, just:

-    >>> package.start()

-### UNDER THE BONNET

-If you want a bit more control and understanding of what's going on 'under the bonnet', we've included three main entry points which you can call directly.
-A quick read through these methods will help you get your head around the process flow and you'll see what other functions are being used, and in what order.

-- `Package.start()`
-- `Package.update_files()`
-- `Package.upload()`

-If you want to play around in your IDE here are some ideas to get you started...

-Check if any required information is missing:

-    >>> package.review_metadata()
+## OTHER FEATURES

-Suggest the next version number (more schemas coming soon):
+Automatically generate the next version number for your `Package` (more schemas coming soon):

-    >>> from easypypi import upversion
+    >>> package.version = "1.1"
-    >>> upversion("1.1")
+    >>> package.next_version
     '1.11'

-Prevent upversioning when creating new files:
+When you use the `.review()` method `easyPyPI` will helpfully update the current version number for you.
+If you want to prevent this happening, e.g. to overwrite a current draft you can do so like this:

     >>> package.upversioned_already = True
-    >>> package.update_files()
+    >>> package.generate()

-    # Resets to False after going through the .start process
+    # Resets to False after going through the .review process

-Find where easyPyPI and its default templates were installed:
+To find where easyPyPI and its default templates were installed:

-    >>> package.easypypi_path
+    >>> package.easypypi_dirpath

-Find the location of your JSON config file to manually inspect or edit it:
+To find the location of your JSON config file to manually inspect,  edit, or `os.remove()` it:

     >>> package.config_path
     # This should be under the default Settings folder for your Operating System.

-Locate your package's setup.py:
+To locate your package's setup.py:

-    >>> package.setup_path
+    >>> package.setup_filepath

-If you have files in different locations which you want to include:
+If you have files in different locations which you want to copy into the new folder structure, e.g. the main script file itself:

     >>> package.copy_other_files()

-List all the dictionary keys of you package object:
+To see what else you can play with using your `Package` object:

     >>> package.keys()
     # You can then get/set values using object.attribute or dictionary['key'] notation

-### ENJOY !
+## PAYING IT FORWARD

-If `easyPyPI` helps save you some time so you can focus on more important things in life, please feel free to to show your appreciation by starring the repository on Github.
-I'd also be delighted if you felt the urge to:
+If `easyPyPI` helps you save time and focus on more important things, please feel free to to show your appreciation by starring the repository on Github.

+I'd also be delighted if you wanted to:

 <a href="https://www.buymeacoffee.com/pfython" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/arial-yellow.png" alt="Buy Me A Coffee" width="217px" ></a>